AriFordsham/GHCWiki/commentary/source-tree.md

 These utils may be built with the bootstrapping compiler, for use during the build, or with the stage1 or stage2 compiler, for installing.
 Some of them are built with both; we can't install the utils built with the bootstrapping compiler as they may use different versions of C libraries.
 The reason we use sometimes stage2 rather than stage1 is that some utils, e.g. haddock, need the GHC API package.

-- **`utils/ghc-pwd`** is a little program we use for getting the current directory.
-We use this, rather than `pwd`, as the latter may give result that we can't use on Windows.
 - **`utils/ghc-cabal`** is a little program we use for building the libraries.
 It's similar to cabal-install, but without the dependencies on `http` etc.
 - **`utils/count_lines`** is a program that counts the number of source-code lines in GHC's code-base.
 It distinguishes comments from non-comments.